vapmail16/datamigrationpoc/README.md

 - `audit_log.csv` — All mapping decisions and user actions
 - `normalized_output.json` — Final merged data (JSON)
 - `normalized_output.csv` — Final merged data (CSV)

+## Troubleshooting
+- **No validation issues detected?** Your sample data may be fully valid.
+Run `python generate_sample_data.py` again to introduce random errors, or manually edit `system_a_data.json`.
+- **Transformation not applied?** Ensure the transformation code defines `def transform(x):` and is valid Python.
+For date fields, the default is provided automatically.
+- **Output format mismatch?** Check the transformation code for the relevant field and ensure the checkbox is checked.
+- **API errors?** Ensure your `.env` file is correct and you have valid API keys for OpenAI and Pinecone.

 ## Security Best Practices
 - **Never commit your `.env` file or API keys.** Always add `.env` to `.gitignore` before your first commit.